Mabe is a parish to the south west of Penryn above the port of Falmouth.

 15 Dec 1943 | 03 Dec 1944 |

 The entrance was concealed by a hatch that was covered by any material lying around the heap.
 They preferred not to use any vegetation in case it died and looked suspicious.
 The hatch lead through to a small climb down into the single room.
-No ladders were required as they were just able to scramble down into the space.

 The Patrol often stayed the night in the OB though they only had few bunks, a kettle and an Elsan toilet.
 Most of the Patrol travelled around by bicycle.